michaelrsweet/htmldoc/README.md

 and does not discuss the GUI or web server functionality.

-HTMLDOC accepts a list of HTML and/or Markdown "source" files and will generate HTML, PostScript, or PDF output via command-line options.
+HTMLDOC accepts a list of HTML and/or Markdown "source" files and will generate EPUB, HTML, PostScript, or PDF output via command-line options.
 A summary of command-line options can be shown with the "--help" option:

     htmldoc --help